-The world-class, Arm End links style public golf course will provide ongoing funding for our environmental regeneration and protection programs.
+The world-class, Arm End public golf course will provide ongoing funding for our environmental regeneration and protection programs.
 The golf course will also provide employment opportunities for the local and wider Tasmanian communities.

 Arm End will have the only public 18 hole golf course in Southern Tasmania, perfectly bookending the state with the top-ranking Barnbougle and Lost Farm courses in the north.

 Golf tourism to Tasmania is increasing with visitors from around the state, the nation and the world bringing economic growth.
 With a world-class facility on its doorstep, benefits will flow to the local Peninsula community and on to Hobart and the surrounding regions.

 Whilst other courses have signature holes, the awesome landscape of Arm End means golfers at every hole could risk their game whilst losing themselves in the spectacular views!